lightforever/mlcomp/README.md

 - MASTER_PORT_RANGE. distributed port range for a work computer.
 29500-29510 means that if this work computer is a master in a distributed learning, it will use the first free port from this range.
 Ranges of different work computers must not overlap.
 - NCCL_SOCKET_IFNAME.
 NCCL network interface.
+- FILE_SYNC_INTERVAL.
+File sync interval in seconds.
+0 means file sync is off
+- WORKER_USAGE_INTERVAL.
+Interval in seconds of writing worker usage to DB
+- INSTALL_DEPENDENCIES.
+True/False.
+Either install dependent libraries or not

 You can see your network interfaces with `ifconfig` command.
  Please consider [nvidia doc](https://docs.nvidia.com/deeplearning/sdk/nccl-developer-guide/docs/env.html)